vykuang/advent-of-code-2022/solutions/day9/README.md

   - if head/tail do not share same row/col, check for dist_man > 2; if yes, move tail diagonally towards head
   - keep list of tail position history

+Answer: 6296

+## Part two

+Instead of having only two knots, one head and one tail, now we have ten knots: one head and nine tails.
+Each tail follows the knot in front the same way the first tail follows the head.

+How many unique positions will the 9th tail visit?

+### Pseudocode

+- I have nine tails now
+  - i.e. nine pairs of (head, tail) pairs
+  - only interested in the last tail
+  - does this only change the distance limit?
+  - no, it changes more than that; the direction it should move in depends on the directions that came before
+- move the head, get the list of xy's
+- move the tail, get list of xy's
+- move tail+1, given list of tail[0] xy's
+- repeat until the 9th tail, get list of xys
+- save the last tail's list of positions